 Proof of Linguistic Ability

-This is one of those requirements that can hurt you if you aren’t prepared well before the actual guidelines are released.
+This is one of those requirements that can hurt you if you don’t prepare before the guidelines come out.
 It’s nearly impossible to get an official language proficiency test score on short notice, and it is impossible if that language is Japanese, since the JLPT is only offered twice per year.
-If you are planning ahead to apply for the University Recommended MEXT Scholarship, make sure that you have your language proficiency test done and score report available before the application period begins.
+If you are planning ahead to apply for the University-Recommended MEXT Scholarship, make sure that you have your language proficiency test done and score report available before the application period begins.
 Score reports are good for two years in most cases, so you do not need to worry about preparing too early.

-One of the ways to meet the language proficiency requirements is if you completed your previous degree entirely in English or Japanese.
+One way to meet the language proficiency requirements is if you completed your previous degree entirely in English or Japanese.
 In that case, you would need a letter from your university saying so.
 Otherwise, you would need official language proficiency test scores.